jnz/nmpc_multirotor/README.md

     cd nmpc_multirotor
     ./setup.sh

-This will:

- - Check out the correct acados version
+ - Check out the correct acados version as git submodule
  - Build acados with required options
  - Create a Python virtual environment (`venv_nmpc`)
- - Install all dependencies
+ - Install the Python dependencies

-# 🚀 Running
+# Running

-    source env.sh
+    source env.sh   # for the virtual env.
     ./src/main.py

 Note: On the first run acados will ask you to download the Tera renderer, press `y`: